Exploring Jamaica: 007 Action at James Bond Island, Luminous Lagoon, Nine Mile (Bob Marley) & Ocho Rios Adventure

 For Rastafarians, cannabis is a sacrament, not a recreational drug. |

 The "herb" here isn't just for show.
 In Rastafari tradition, it's called the "wisdom weed" and is used to aid meditation and prayer.
-The specific strains grown around Nine Mile are said to be descendants of plants from the 1960s.
-They're not the super-high-THC monsters of today, but older, more balanced varieties.
+Locals here often cultivate Lamb's Bread (or Lamb's Breath), a legendary Jamaican landrace sativa said to be Marley's favorite for its uplifting, creative effects.
+It's not the super-high-THC monster of modern dispensaries, but an older, clearer variety.
 Smoking it here is considered part of the spiritual experience, not a party trick.

 The Never-Ending Legacy of a Global Icon